-COP26 will take place (Covid-19 restrictions permitting) at the Scottish Event Campus (SEC) in Glasgow from 1st – 12th November 2021.
-Leaders and environmental organisations from across the globe will discuss urgent actions to address the climate crisis.
+COP26 took place at the Scottish Event Campus (SEC) in Glasgow from 1st – 12th November 2021.
+Leaders and environmental organisations from across the globe discussed urgent actions to address the climate crisis.

-In recognition of this, Interfaith Scotland is delighted to launch a ‘Year of Climate Action’ in 2021.
+In recognition of this, Interfaith Scotland announced a ‘Year of Climate Action‘ in 2021.
 Protecting the environment is a key message in the scriptures of all faith traditions including:

 - The careful and responsible protection and preservation of the earth’s resources

 - Respect for all life and the recognition that we are all interconnected

 - Avoiding over consumption by taking the needs of all lives – human, animals and plants – into account

 A number of resources on the theme of faith and the environment can be found below, including those produced by Interfaith Scotland and those of other organisations.

 Glasgow Multi-Faith Declaration for COP26